mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     It isn't supported.
 You must comment out the test case or add the \@Ignore attribute in the reflective editor.
 The only official statement supporting this functionality is the *assert* statement of KernelF ({{ mps_url("@iets3.AssertTestItem") }}).

-!!! question "What's the *TestInfo* node used for?"
+!!! question "What's the *TestInfo* node used for? :beginner:"

     [How to create a TestInfo node for your tests](https://specificlanguages.com/posts/how-to-create-testinfo-node-for-your-tests/){{ blog('sl') }}

-!!! warning "How do node tests work?"
+!!! warning "How do node tests work? :beginner:"

     [How do node tests work?](https://specificlanguages.com/posts/2022-02/23-how-node-tests-work/){{ blog('sl') }}